-You can depart from a number of places in Iceland and we chose from Reykjavik itself.
+You can depart from several places in Iceland and we chose from Reykjavik itself.

 8.)
 Vik & Dyrhólaey

-Three hours, or so, east of Reykjavik is the gorgeous black sand beaches and craggy rocks of Vik and Dyrhólaey.
+Three hours, or so, east of Reykjavik are the gorgeous black sand beaches and craggy rocks of Vik and Dyrhólaey.

 It’s a dramatic place to stop and see on your route east.

 Possibly one of the easiest waterfalls to find in Iceland, Skógafoss is a stunning and powerful waterfall to visit in both summer and winter.

 Watch out for the rainbow that sometimes glistens over the waterfall.